jcjohnson/densecap/doc/FLAGS.md

 - `-gpu`: The (zero-indexed) index of the GPU to use.
 Setting this to -1 will run in CPU-only mode.
 - `-use_cudnn`: Setting this to 1 will enable the use of the [cuDNN](https://developer.nvidia.com/cudnn) library when running in GPU mode.
 Setting this to 0 will fall back to the default torch implementation of cuDNN layers.

+## preprocess.py
+The script `preprocess.py` is used to preprocess a dataset of images, regions, and captions, and convert the entire dataset to an HDF5 file and a JSON file to be read by Lua scripts.
+It expects a single JSON file containing all regions and captions in the format of the "Region Descriptions" file available from [the Visual Genome website](https://visualgenome.org/api/v0/api_home.html); the format of this file is documented in `preprocess.py`.

+During preprocessing we remove images with no region annotations.
+We remove region annotations if their captions are too long, or if their bounding boxes have zero area.
+We replace a few special characters with more common variants, and convert rare words into a special `<UNK>` token.

+The following flags are available:

+**Input data**:
+- `--region_data`: JSON file with data about regions and captions, from the Visual Genome website
+- `--image_dir`: Path to a single directory containing all images
+- `--split_json`: Path to a JSON file containing splits of the data; the file `info/densecap_splits.json` included in this repository gives the splits we use in the paper, which assign 5000 images each to the validataion and test sets, and uses the rest for training.

+**Output data**:
+- `--json_output`: Path where the output JSON file should be written; this file contains the mapping from vocabulary indices to strings.
+- `--h5_output`: Path where the output HDF5 file should be written; this file contains all regions, captions, and images; it will be quite large (> 100GB).

+**Options**:
+- `--image_size`: All images will be resized so that their longest edge has this length.
+- `--max_token_length`: Captions with more than this many words will be discarded; setting this to 0 disables filtering captions by length.
+- `--min_token_instances`: Words that appear fewer than this many times will mapped to the `<UNK>` token
+- `--tokens_type`: Either `words` or `chars`; if `chars` then we treat each character as a token rather than each word as a token.
+Although character-level preprocessing should work, the downsteam Lua scripts may not work properly for character-level modeling.
+- `--num_workers`: Since this script needs to read tens of thousands of images off disk and write them into a single HDF5 file, we use several worker threads to concurrently read images off disk.
+This flag gives the number of worker threads to use.
+- `--max_images`: The maximum number of images to preprocess and put in the HDF5 file; setting this to -1 uses all available images.
+Using smaller datasets can be useful for debugging.

 ## run_model.lua
 The script `run_model.lua` is used to run a trained model.
 It can take as input a single image, a directory of images, or